 What should I expect from studying Engineering?

 Some engineering degree programmes share a common first year which focuses on the fundamental principles regarding engineering science and includes maths, design, materials and professional skills.
-This first year allows students to gain a solid foundation of broad knowledge.
+This first year allows students to gain a broad knowledge of Engineering.
 At the end of the first year, students will be able to choose to either continue with this path or study other modules and gain insight into other engineering degree programmes, enabling candidates with the power to tailor their degree.

 How will I be assessed?